Let’s talk about chickens and mushrooms.

 It is possible to see a chicken take a peck at something and leave it.
 This action could mean they don’t like it.
 However, sometimes it means they know it’s unhealthy for them.

 Are you worried about that peck?
 You shouldn’t be.
-A few pecks of something toxic or harmful is not enough to be damaging for your chickens.
+A few pecks of something toxic or harmful is not enough to be damaging to your chickens.

 This instinct doesn’t always come into play.
 Sometimes, chickens will still eat something, even if it could get them sick.
 However, this instinct works best in front of toxic food.
 So, I wouldn’t worry much about chickens and wild mushrooms.